Formed in 1989, German guitar trio Maeror Tri (including Stefan Knappe,

 Their technique of layering and droning reached a peak with

-Myein (ND, 1995 - Waystyx, 2005), a monumental work recorded in 1992 and 1993 and
+Myein (ND, 1995 - Waystyx, 2005), a monumental work recorded in 1992

-divided in three lengthy suites
+and 1993 and divided into three lengthy suites

 that well exemplify three aspects of their art:

-the ambient electronica of Desiderium, and the
+the wavering ambient drones of Desiderium, and the

 A few singles offered less uncompromising relics of their guitar manipulations: